 There are a variety of public services offered in North County Towns for both town and regional residents.
 This includes basic government services, such as trash collection in the Towns, a post office, and fire stations in Goldsboro and Marydel.
-Town halls exist in all four North County Towns for the conduct of local municipal government business.
+Town halls exist in three of the four North County Towns for the conduct of local municipal government business.
+Templeville has no Town Hall.
 An additional community hall exists in Marydel for local Town functions, meetings, and gatherings.
 In addition, health services are provided in the Town of Goldsboro.